adaloop/tellthem/docs/content/docs/extend/custom_encoder.md

 You can extend TellThem with your own encoder easily.

-You will need to create a new class that implements the `Encoder` interface that can be imported directly from `tellthem`.
+You will need to create a new class that implements the `Encoder` interface that can be imported directly from `@tbrul/tellthem`.

 ```ts
 export interface Encoder<T extends Serializable> {